VijayEluri/reevoomark-java-api/README.md

  <reevoo:cssAssets/>
 ```

-You should include the Reevoo specific JavaScript **at the bottom of your body, just before the closing body tag </body>**, usting the tag below
+You should include the Reevoo specific JavaScript **at the bottom of your body, just before closing the body tag**, using the tag below

 ```JSP
   <reevoo:javascriptAssets/>